practicehealth/assignment-sandbox-backend/README.md

 This is a sandbox backend for the assignment.
 It is a simple REST API that allows you to do a simple login and fetch data for your flutter/react application

-## Installation

-# Sandbox Backend for Assignment

-## Description

-This is a sandbox backend for the assignment.
-It is a simple REST API that allows you to do a simple login and fetch data for your flutter/react application

 ## Prerequisites

 Before getting started, make sure you have Node 18+ installed.
 You can download it from the official Node.js site [here](https://nodejs.org).